milstrike/MyNotes/README.md

 5. Click **Open Project**.
 6. Press **F6** or click **Run > Run Project** to launch.

-📝 Make sure `me.png` is placed in the root directory (next to `.java` files or under `src/resources`) for About and Splash screen to show your photo correctly.
+📝 Make sure `me.png` is placed in the root directory for About and Splash screen to show your photo correctly.

 ---